-There are low amounts of data for consumer preferences on wearable devices.
+There’s not much data for consumer preferences on wearable devices.
 Especially when we take varying regions under consideration.
-Think about how different cultures place commands and respond to voices & tones.
+Think about how different cultures place commands and respond to voices and tones.

-An outcome of our research found that preference of voice gender varied per user.
-A masculine voice is commonly associated with authority, and may work better as a voice coach in cultures that desire a more authoritative voice.
-On the other hand, a feminine voice is often associated with comfort, which could be more motivational in a different geographic region.
+Our research found that preference of voice gender varied per user.
+For example, a masculine voice is commonly associated with authority.
+It therefore works better as a voice coach in cultures that desire a more authoritative voice.
+On the other hand, a feminine voice is often associated with comfort.
+This approach is more motivating in a different geographic region.

 “Fluff” is also a subjective value in each culture.
-Some people enjoy when a voice assistant asks “How are you?”, or motivationally says “Are you ready for today?”, we found that North American consumers enjoyed the more intimate interactions, but the surveyed German consumers preferred straight-forward interaction.
+Some people enjoy when a voice assistant asks “How are you?”, or motivationally says “Are you ready for today?”.
+We found that North American consumers enjoyed the more intimate interactions, but German consumers preferred straight-forward interaction.

-Trends today also concern the preference of text message or audio messaging.
-Chinese consumers have a preference for voice messaging as it is simpler, quicker and more personal than typing.
-This could mean a decreased barrier to entry and more receptive market, if the product is ready for the Chinese market.
+Chinese consumers tend to prefer voice messaging as it is simpler, quicker and more personal than typing.
+This could mean a decreased barrier to entry and more receptive market if the product is ready for the Chinese market.

 Strings & Speech